pcorey/pcorey.github.io/_posts/2018-12-03-allow-yourself-to-do-things-poorly.markdown

 ---
 layout: post
 title:  "Allow Yourself to do Things Poorly"
-description: "Giving yourself permission to do things poorly can be liberating.
+excerpt: "Giving yourself permission to do things poorly can be liberating.
 Forgiving yourself for hacking together code is sometimes a prerequisite for productivity."
 author: "Pete Corey"
 date:   2018-12-03
 tags: ["Meta", "Music"]